 Welcome back to the Chicago PD Round Table!

-Below, TV Fanatics Elizabeth Harlow and Stacy Glanzman are joined by super fan Ann to discuss Olinsky's DNA test, their disappointment with Ruzek, and Lindsay's move.
-Join us!
+Below, TV Fanatics Elizabeth Harlow and Stacy Glanzman are joined by super fan Ann to discuss if the episode followed their expectations, their thoughts on Olinsky moving in with Ruzek, and their feelings on all the crossovers.

 What was your favorite quote/scene?

 Elizabeth: I liked the scenes with Jay and Ethan.
 He handled the kid with amazing delicacy, and it was really touching.